|Veerapandiya Kattabomman pixhip.com|

 |Kattabomman statue, pugalphotography.wordpress.com|

 Veerapandiya Kattabomman postage stamp released on 16.10.1999 by India

 Kattabomman became 47th Palayakarrar or Chief on February 02, 1790 and ruled the palayam with skill and diplomacy.
-As the Nawob of Arcot was unable to fulfill his financial commitments to the British, Thirunelveli and many other areas that were ruled by the Palayakarrars (chieftains) came under the British control.
-The British created mischief among the local chiefs to keep them apart and collected land taxes from them and gave concessions to those who were cooperative.
+As the Nawob of Arcot - Muhammad Ali Khan Wallajah (7 July 1717 – 13 October 1795) was unable to fulfil his financial commitments to the British, Thirunelveli and many other areas that were ruled by the Palayakarrars (chieftains) came under the British control.
+Burdened with heavy debts (loan taken from the EIC officials and others), the Nawab of Arcot transferred the income from his jagirs (land grants) to the English company.
+The British created a mischief among the local chiefs to keep them apart and collected land taxes from them and gave concessions to those who were cooperative.